dlsloan/qemu-minimal/README.md

 (shell) gdb vmlinux
 (gdb)   target remote :1234
 ```

+## RDMA Features

+The images come with infinband tools installed as well as librxe.
+On
+boot it adds eth1 (which is connected between the two hosts) as a
+SoftRoCE intefrace.
+Perftools and other tests can then be run between
+the hosts.

 ## Scripts Folder

 There are a few scripts in the scripts sub-folder that can be used to